Day 12: From Waboose Dam To South Summit Dam

 The dam is about 120 meters long (400′) and 4 meters (13′) high.
 On the platform covering the eight gates is a manually operated rectangular hoist structure sitting on rails which allows it to move from one end of the platform to the other.

-The hoist sits on rails and the operator inside is able to lift or lower one or more of the metal beams down into each gate.
+The operator inside is able to lift or lower one or more of the metal beams down into each gate.
 When we were there the gates were completely open and all seven of the beams for each of the gates were sitting on the platform.
 We could actually have paddled right through one of the gates after lifting over the safety boom.

 We had not set out to paddle 33 km. and do the portage around the Summit Dam when we left the Waboose Dam at 8:30 that morning.
 However, the lack of decent camp spots along the east shore of Mojikit Lake provided us with the motivation to push on just a bit further.
 It would turn out to be our single biggest distance day of the trip.